-So you made it through Junior year--congratulations, mom!
-Let's be honest, that was kind of a feat for you (and your child).
+So it's back-to-school time...and your kid is a Senior in High school.
+That's a big year!
+Let's be honest, getting through junior year was was kind of a feat for you (and your child).
 Now you're stuck in the middle of Senior Year and at times it's going to feel like you won't make it through this one.
 Of course we will; this is my second time so I know it's doable.
 Oddly, even though we survived it with our son, I am not exactly feeling confident and care free with my daughter.
 They didn't look at any of the same schools; they have very different grades, styles, personalities, stress triggers (not to mention gender) and I am left stressed--like I totally do not have the hang of this; that I have lists of things I should do, but I don't know where to start.

 While there are oodles of things to do (hello, did the test scores get sent with the application?), and things not to do (panic), there are a few truths you just have to accept and some behaviors you can totally boot to the curb.
 You’re going to need to concentrate on how to reduce your stress load this year, not add to it.
 This is the year we have to morph a bit from parent to mentor, from being the heavy hand to a guiding hand.
 So here are a few secrets on how to make the year more harmonious for all of you.